-Serbia, Montenegro, Macedonia: Regional balancing markets integration models and their possible implemtntation inside the SMM block28.
-June 2016. / SEE Energy News
+Serbia, Montenegro, Macedonia: Regional balancing markets integration models and their possible implemtntation inside the SMM block, SEE Energy News

 Current level of development of the regional balancing market requires major additional efforts to establish market principles, improve efficiency and ensure cheaper balancing.
 The model of regional balancing markets integration was analysed in the paper by Zoran Vujasinovic, Nebojsa Jovic and Dusan Vlaisavljevic from the Electricity Coordinating Center at the 32nd Conference CIGRE.
 Current developments at the level of the European Network of Transmission System Operators and the European Union and development of the balancing electricity market are going in the same direction, demonstrating how Europe plans to develop in terms of balancing market development and integration.
 Therefore, Serbia and other countries of the Southeast Europe should develop market balancing mechanisms for the benefit of participants in their respective markets.